CloudSnob/Omni-Store-Documentation/docs/src/password.md

 ```

 ## Restore Password (from hash)
-This endpoint resets a customers password.
+This endpoint resets a customers' password.
 It requires a unique hash that is sent in the initial reset email

 ### HTTP Request